2024 United States state legislative elections explained

 See main article: 2024 Montana Senate election and 2024 Montana House of Representatives election.

-Half of the seats of the Montana Senate and all of the seats of the Montana House of Representatives are up for election in 2024.
-Republicans currently control both chambers.
-These will be the first election under new legislative lines drawn by an independent, bipartisan commission since Montana does not adopt new legislative lines until 4 years after the census.[7]
+Half of the seats of the Montana Senate and all of the seats of the Montana House of Representatives were up for election in 2024.
+This was the first election under new legislative lines drawn by an independent, bipartisan commission as Montana does not adopt new legislative lines until 4 years after the census.[13]
+Aided by the new maps, Democrats broke the Republicans' legislative supermajority in both chambers, although Republicans still maintained control.[14]

 + colspan="5" Montana Senate